Program

 Cycle Director, IMPM

-Alan Engelstad is currently IMPM Cycle Director for Cycle 24.
+Alan Engelstad is IMPM Cycle Director for Cycle 24.
 He is an Adjunct Professor of the Desautels Faculty of Management at McGill University where he an advisor at McGill’s International Masters for Health Management (IMHL) program.
 For over 25 years, Alan has worked with senior executives in North America and Europe, using his expertise in metamorphology (the study of how things change) to capture latent value within their companies that would otherwise be out of reach.
 His private sector experience includes the energy, financial, communications, manufacturing and real estate sectors.
 He has an ongoing interest in addressing the challenges of managing health care and social sector organizations as well.

 Ron Duerksen